The International Harvester E200 – A new look

-International chose their own model DT-361 engine for the E200.
+International chose its own model DT-361 engine for the E200.

 The DT-361 was a six-cylinder turbocharged diesel which produced 135 flywheel horsepower.

-As International did not manufacture their own powershift transmissions for their motor scrapers, the unit fitted to the E200 was supplied by Twin-Disc and was a relatively simple two-speed design with high and low ratios which were selected automatically.
+As International did not manufacture its own powershift transmissions for its motor scrapers, the unit fitted to the E200 was supplied by Twin-Disc and was a relatively simple two-speed design with high and low ratios which were selected automatically.

 This gave the E200 an effective four speeds forward up to 24 mph, with a single reverse range.